 Fermented foods lead to an increase of antibodies and a stronger immune system; plus, they regulate the appetite and reduce sugar and refined carb cravings.
 In fact, fermented vegetables can help treat Candida gut.

 A study published in the Journal of Applied Microbiology states that “recent scientific investigations have supported the important role of probiotics as a part of a healthy diet for humans as well as for animals and may be an avenue to provide a safe, cost effective, and natural approach that adds a barrier against microbial infection.”
+There’s now even evidence that fermented foods reduce social anxiety.

 Choosing the Top 10 Foods & Vegetables to Ferment